gergelykalman/torspray/README.md

 ### What do I need?
 - You will need a virtual machine (VM) with Debian 11 at a hosting provider.
 I use Hetzner.
 - On installation, specify the ssh key that torspray generates.
 Passwords support doesn't yet work unfortunately.
-  - if you don't remember, run `python torspray.py showpubkey`
+  - if you don't remember, run `torspray showpubkey`
 - Once the server is provisioned you can add it to torspray to manage